Gonzaga News Service, February 22, 2021

 The Spokesman- Review, November 8, 2020

-The Gonzaga University Institute for Hate Studies has awarded its 2020 Eva Lassman Take Action Against Hate Awards.
+The Gonzaga University Center for the Study of Hate has awarded its 2020 Eva Lassman Take Action Against Hate Awards.
 Leslie McAuley was recognized with the individual award.
 McAuley earned a master’s degree in theology at Whitworth University and has served for 24 years in a federal agency.

 Reference: Baker, R. (2020, November 8).
 Business beat.
 The Spokesman-Review.
 Access Online